chrstntdd/eloquent-js/src/ch11/ch11-proj.md

 Go back to the definition of the ```fun``` form and explain which mechanism causes this to work.

+## **ANSWER:**

+The function returned by ```fun``` closes over the ```env``` argument that is given to the enclosing function and subsequently creates the local environment once invoked.
+With this, the prototype of  the local environment will be the environment in which the function was created.
+This makes it possible to access variables from the function.

 # Problem 3
 ## Comments